Fire-Wise Landscaping on a Budget

 But here's what the landscaping industry doesn't always tell you: the most important fire-wise changes cost little or nothing.
 Clearing debris, maintaining what you have, and making smart choices with limited resources matter more than an expensive overhaul.

 Fire-wise landscaping is about priorities, not budgets.
+Your approach will also depend on where you live, since Santa Cruz microclimates vary widely in fire exposure and growing conditions.
 Here's how to protect your home without emptying your wallet.

 The most critical area is right against your house, and cleaning it up is free: